wesleywardlaw/cheese-mvc-react/walkthrough/2-categories-view.md

   };

   handleInputChange = event => {
-    // the name and value attributes of the input that was changed const { name, value } = event.target;
+    // the value attribute of the input that was changed const { value } = event.target;
-    // true or false based on whether the value is invalid const disabled = // TODO: implement an expression that will set this value based on the validity of the value
+    // true or false based on whether the value is invalid const disabled = // TODO: implement an expression that will set disabled based on the validity of the input value

     // TODO: update state with the new values of "disabled" and "name" };